-These are the richest self-made women in the world, the ones that acquired their fortunes all on their own… without even a business partner to lend a hand.
+These are the richest self-made women in the world.
+They built their fortunes all on their own, without even a business partner to lend a hand.

 6. Folorunso Alakija.
 Nigeria.
 1 billion

 When Folorunso was seven, her parents sent her to a private boarding school in Wales, England.
 She remained there until she was eleven.
-Then the girl went back to Nigeria to attend a Muslim School.
+Then, the girl went back to Nigeria and attended a Muslim School.

 When it was time for Folorunso to choose a career, her father was adamant that she became a secretary.
-Far from thrilled by the idea, she complied and went back to England to inscribe in Secretarial Studies at Central College London.
+She was far from thrilled by the idea, but she complied.
+Folorunso went back to England and enrolled in Secretarial Studies at Central College London.

 Folorunso Alakija, the fashion designer

-Following her heart, Folorunso quit banking and returned to London to study fashion at the American College and at the Central School of Fashion.
+She was going nowhere in the banking world.
+So, following her heart, Folorunso quit banking and decided to study fashion.
+She had her own money now and could pay for her studies.
+So she returned to London and enrolled at the American College and at the Central School of Fashion.

 The oil industry

-Hugely successful as a high-end fashion designer, Folorunso starts looking for new ventures.
-First she creates a printing business.
-Then, she hears about the oil industry and decides she wants to be a part of it.
-But the government officials reject her offers to provide catering or transportation for the oil sector.
+First, she went into the printing business.
+Then, she heard about the oil industry and decided she wanted to be a part of it.
+But the government officials rejected her offers.
+Folorunso offered to provide catering for the industry.
+She got rejected.
+She offered transportation for the oil sector.
+She got rejected again.

-But then she suffers another setback.
-The allotted block was too far away from the coast and was considered too difficult and expensive to explore so her business partners abandon the project.
+But then, another setback.
+The block she was given is too far away from the coast.
+Which means it is too difficult and expensive to explore.
+So her business partners abandon the project.
+But Folorunso does not.

-Folorunso has written three books, including an autobiography, and helps several charities.
-The charities closer to her heart involve orphans and widows, like her own foundation The Rose of Sharon.
-(To read quotes by Folorunso go here.)
+Folorunso has written three books, including an autobiography.
+And she helps several charities.
+The charities closer to her heart involve orphans and widows.
+Her own foundation, The Rose of Sharon, helps widows and their children.

 You may also like: These Elon Musk Companies Are Propelling You Into the Future

 Sheryl was never going to settle for second best.
-She attended an award winning public school in Florida where she was at the top of her class, was the class president in sophomore year, and on the advisory board in senior year.
+She attended an award-winning public school in Florida.
+She was at the top of her class.
+Sheryl was the class president in sophomore year and on the advisory board in senior year.

-The future billionaire chose Harvard as her alma mater, both for her major in Economics and for her Master in Business Administration.
+Then, the future billionaire chose Harvard as her alma mater.
+There, she majored in Economics and then got her Master’s degree in Business Administration.

-In 1991, at 21, she worked for two years in the World Bank, as a research assistant.
-Then she worked in a consulting firm and in 1995 her former teacher and boss hired Sheryl as Chief of Staff in the Treasury Department of the United States.
+In 1991, at 21, she worked for two years at the World Bank as a research assistant.
+Then she worked in a consulting firm.
+And in 1995, her former teacher and boss hired Sheryl as Chief of Staff in the Treasury Department of the United States.
 She stayed in Washington until 2001.

 Sheryl Sanders turns companies into advertising giants

 Sheryl became their business manager, then a Vice President.
-She focused particularly in turning Google into a sales and advertising giant.
+She focused particularly on turning Google into a sales and advertising giant.

-In 2007 she was ready to become Chief Operating Officer, but the seat was taken.
-So she accepted that same position in another newcomer that was running a 56 million dollar loss: Facebook.
+After six years, in 2007, she wanted to become Google’s Chief Operating Officer, but the position was taken.
+So she accepted that same position in another start-up that was running a 56 million dollar loss: Facebook.

 Sheryl decided to make the company profitable through advertising.
-In 2018 Facebook’s revenues were 40 billion dollars.
+In 2018, Facebook earned 40 billion dollars.

-This television icon who now has billions of dollars, had very humble beginnings in Mississippi.
+This television icon now has billions of dollars.
+But she had very humble beginnings in Mississippi.

-But when Oprah was six her grandmother died and things took a turn for the worse.
+When Oprah was six, her grandmother died, and things took a turn for the worse.
 Oprah went to live with her unstable mother in a ghetto in Milwaukee.
-Oprah has described those years as turbulent.
+The mogul has described those years as turbulent.

 Oprah discovers her love for public speaking

-And it was in Nashville that Oprah discovered her love for public speaking.
-She also won a scholarship to study Communication at the Tennessee State University.
+It was in Nashville that Oprah discovered her love for public speaking.
+And there where she won a scholarship to study Communication at the Tennessee State University.

 Her ratings were such in the new show that a year later, in 1985, the program was renamed “The Oprah Winfrey Show.”
-It became a great success, earning her several Emmy and People’s Choice Awards nominations and wins during its 27 year run.
+It became a great success.
+And it earned her several Emmy and People’s Choice Awards nominations and wins during its 27-year run.

 Oprah is also an actress.
-In 1985 she was cast in Steven Spielberg’s movie “The Color Purple.”
+In 1985, she was cast in Steven Spielberg’s movie “The Color Purple.”
 She received an Academy Award Nomination for her performance.
-She also starred in movies like “The Butler” (2013), “Selma” (2014), and “A wrinkle in time” (2018).
-Some of them were produced by her own company, Harpo Productions.
+She has also starred in movies like “The Butler” (2013), “Selma” (2014), and “A wrinkle in time” (2018).
+Some of those films were produced by her company Harpo Productions.

 Oprah Winfrey diversifies her empire

-In 2012 Oprah co-founded, with Discovery Communications, the television network OWN.
-In 2015 she bought shares of the company Weight Watchers for $43.5 million and became their spokesperson.
-Just a few years later her shares are worth ten times what she payed for them: $400 million.
+In 2015, she bought shares of the company Weight Watchers for $43.5 million and became their spokesperson.
+Just a few years later, her shares are worth ten times what she paid for them: $400 million.
 And this Queen Midas has other investments, as well.

 Oprah is now worth 2.6 billion dollars and is the fourth richest self-made woman in the world.

-Meg, like Folorunso Alakija, had a fortunate beginning in life which she turned into extraordinary success.
+Meg, like Folorunso Alakija, had a fortunate beginning in life.
+And she, too, turned into extraordinary success.

-Meg grew up in a nice Long Island neighborhood and went to public school.
-During those years she discovered two of her passions: science and team sports.
-And Meg says sports taught her lessons like “the joy of winning and agony of defeat.”
+Meg grew up in a nice Long Island neighborhood and went to a public school.
+During those years, she discovered two of her passions: science and team sports.

-And, unsurprisingly, victory seems to be an important subject for this optimistic billionaire.
+And, unsurprisingly, victory seems to be an important theme for this optimistic billionaire.
 Her favorite book is called “Playing to win.”

 Meg Whitman’s mentality: You can do anything